little-ragnar/sports-store-order-service/README.md

 # Sports Store Order Service

-This repository contains a simple **order service** for a fictional sports store.
+This repository contains a simple **order service** for a sports store.
 It is built with **Python** and **Flask** and exposes business and system metrics via the Prometheus client library.
 The project is containerised with Docker, packaged with **Helm** for deployment on Kubernetes, managed with **Terraform** and includes a basic GitHub Actions workflow for continuous integration and delivery.

 ## Features

 - **RESTful API** – create and retrieve orders for sporting goods and view a catalogue of products.
 - **Prometheus metrics** – business metrics (orders created, total amount, orders by category), request counters and histograms, and artificial error and latency simulations.
 - **Health checks** – readiness and liveness endpoints to integrate with Kubernetes probes.
-- **Containerised** – multi‑architecture Docker image (amd64 and arm64) that runs on your Mac M1 via Colima.
+- **Containerised** – Docker image (arm64) that runs on your Mac.
 - **Helm chart** – templated Kubernetes manifests for the application with optional ServiceMonitor for Prometheus scraping.
 - **Infrastructure as Code** – sample Terraform configuration demonstrating how to install the Helm chart and manage it declaratively.
 - **CI/CD pipeline** – GitHub Actions workflow to run tests, build and push the Docker image and publish it to GitHub Container Registry.